 - T1WI+C: heterogeneous enhancement; new enhancement in WHO II tumors suggests malignant degeneration to anaplastic oligodendroglioma

-- MR Spectroscopy (MRS)/MR perfusion: elevated choline, decreased NAA, absent lipid/lactate peak (unlike anaplastic oligodendroglioma); unique characteristic of elevated relative cerebral blood volume (rCBV) in spite of lower grade due to pathologic feature of “chicken-wire vascularity”
+- MRS/MR perfusion: elevated choline, decreased NAA, absent lipid/lactate peak (unlike anaplastic oligodendroglioma); unique characteristic of elevated relative cerebral blood volume (rCBV) despite lower grade due to pathologic feature of “chicken-wire vascularity”